harris012/talos-cluster/README.md

 ## ❔ What's next

+There's a lot to absorb here, especially if you're new to these tools.
+Take some time to familiarize yourself with the tooling and understand how all the components interconnect.
+Dive into the documentation of the various tools included — they are a valuable resource.
+This shouldn't be a production environment yet, so embrace the freedom to experiment.
+Move fast, break things intentionally, and challenge yourself to fix them.

-The cluster is your oyster (or something like that).
-Below are some optional considerations you might want to review.
+Below are some optional considerations you may want to explore.

 ### DNS